• Home

 Any contract security services must have clearly defined and articulated “post orders”.
 Most post orders are written instructions for how the security officer is to patrol a site and should be incorporated as part of the contract.

 These written instructions need to be detailed and reflect the expectations of the property manager and the responsibility of the security patrol service.
-Post orders are necessary for drive-through accounts because the same security officer will not always patrol the site and each property will have specific requirements.
+Post-orders are necessary for drive-through accounts because the same security officer will not always patrol the site and each property will have specific requirements.

 Written post orders allow for consistency in patrol and reporting and set forth the obligations for fulfilling the service contract.
-Post instructions should specify if drive-through security officers are to get out of their vehicle to “shake” doors or walk behind buildings.
+Post instructions should specify if drive-through security officers are to get out of their vehicles to “shake” doors or walk behind buildings.

 Well-written post order acts as a checklist for the security officer while on-site and helps them fill out their daily activity reports and logs.